amythical/aws/cloudfront/cloudfront-public-access-private-s3-bucket.md

     - AWS -> Cloudfront -> Distribution, select checkbox from dashboard and Enable

 ## Check the image URL using cloudfront
-- Cloudfront->Distributions->Your distribution->General, copy the distribution name
+- Cloudfront->Distributions->Your distribution->General, copy the distribution name (url like https://somecharactersandnumbers.cloudfront.net)
-    - In your browser try https://your-distribution-linkname.cloudfront.net/image.png
+    - In your browser try https://somecharactersandnumbers.cloudfront.net/image.png
     - Yay! we now see the image using cloudfront!!!